TheresaLui/SelfHelpContent_v2/articles/supportTopicDescriptions/supporttopics_6f16735c-b0ae-b275-ad3a-03479cfa1396.md

     {
       "id": "a2e34c4b-a2ba-2cb2-5e46-ee867cff565f",
       "longDescription": null,
-      "shortDescription": "Assistance for website in your subscription that has been defaced", "searchTags": "",
+      "shortDescription": "Assistance for a website in your subscription that has been defaced", "searchTags": "",
       "category": "Management",
       "useInDiagnoseAndSolve": "FALSE"